lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       type uint16;
       description
         "By default, if not specified 2^w-size - 1.
 Should not exceed this value.
 Possible FCN values are between 0 and window-size - 1.";
     }
     leaf max-interleaved-frames {
       type uint8;
       default "1";
       description
         "Maximum of simultaneously fragmented frames.
 Maximum value is 2^dtag-size.
 All DTAG values can be used, but at most max-interleaved-frames must be active at any time.";
     }
-    leaf inactivity-timer {
+    container inactivity-timer {
-      type uint64;
+      uses timer-duration;
       description
         "Duration is seconds of the inactivity timer, 0 indicates that the timer is disabled.";
     }
-    leaf retransmission-timer {
+    container retransmission-timer {
+      uses timer-duration;
       when "derived-from(../fragmentation-mode,
                                 'fragmentation-mode-ack-on-error')
             or
             derived-from(../fragmentation-mode,
                                 'fragmentation-mode-ack-always') ";
-      type uint64 {
-        range "1..max";
-      }
       description
         "Duration in seconds of the retransmission timer.";
     }
     leaf max-ack-requests {
       when "derived-from(../fragmentation-mode,
                                 'fragmentation-mode-ack-on-error')
             or
             derived-from(../fragmentation-mode,
                                 'fragmentation-mode-ack-always') ";
       type uint8 {
         range "1..max";